dd32/td-gh-ex/readme.txt

 == ABOUT ADAM'S RAZOR ==

+Features:

+* Option to include code (such as analytics javascript) before the </head> tag or </body> tag.
+See Appearance > Adam's Razor Options.

 There are some deliberate functional limitations in this theme:

 * Does not support multi-level menus with drop-down menus.
 For child pages I recommend using a Sub Pages Widget in the Primary Widget Area.